 We’re in a highly competitive job market.
 Having that specialization on your resume, plus a supporting internship or extracurricular activities, will help you stand out from the crowd.
 Students who specialize can also grow their niche network during the MBA program.

 You’ll develop relationships with other specialists in the field, which can be beneficial when finding internships and jobs.
 That way, they’re ready to hit the ground running on day one.

 Drawbacks of a Specialized MBA Degree

 While focusing on a specific business subject is fine, it can be limiting.
 Specializing in one area can cause you to miss out on other important concepts, such as how the different departments of a business work together.
 One could argue that you should earn a degree in that specialty instead.

 Depending on the career path you have chosen after graduation, by specializing, you could inadvertently pigeonhole yourself and narrow your job prospects, especially if you’re a career-changer.

 The classroom experience may differ notably for specialists.
 A traditional MBA experience includes classes full of people with diverse and enriching perspectives.
 Participants in the same specialization will likely have similar backgrounds and professional experiences from which to call on.

-Whether you choose to pursue a general program or specialize your MBA degree, pay close attention to all of your classes – even the areas you would plan to outsource when you have the budget.
+Whether you pursue a general program or specialize in your MBA degree, pay close attention to all your classes—even the areas you plan to outsource when you have the budget.